 Community of Hope has made several changes to our health services and added new protocols to keep everyone safer.

-In partnership with DC Health, we are pleased to be able to offer the Moderna vaccine!
+In partnership with DC Health, we are pleased to be able to offer the Pfizer vaccine!
 More information about the vaccine is available here.
-Our vaccine inventory is uncertain, but we are committed to getting the vaccine out to as many eligible people as possible.
-We will get back to you as soon as we can.
+We are committed to getting the vaccine out to as many eligible people as possible.
+Visit here for our current times and locations.

 Health Center Patients, click here to access up to date information about our enhanced Telehealth Services, Medical Services, Walk-up Testing for COVID-19, Dental Services, Emotional Wellness Services, and other Wellness programs.
 This page also provides critical more information for high-risk categories and helps all our patients learn what to expect during your visit with Community of Hope.
 Additionally, there have been many changes impacting our housing families, volunteers and mentors, and donors.